qooxdoo/documentation/development/contribute.md

 Good documentation is vital for a great development experience.
 Therefore we welcome your thoughts on what could be improved in this documentation.
 Better still, you can improve them right away by clicking on the "Edit document on GithHub" button which is at the bottom of every page.
+If you want to change more than one page or add new pages, please fork the [documentation repository](https://qooxdoo.org/documentation) and create a pull request with your changes.

 ## Feature requests amd incubators